 At the time of the medical eligibility assessment, applicants/legal representative (if applicable) are provided information regarding their rights to direct and be actively engaged in the Person-Centered Service Plan development process.
 General information regarding person-centered planning is also provided.
 Program information regarding service delivery models (Traditional and Self-directed Model) is provided.
 Once an individual has been determined eligible for Waiver services, additional information on specific services and service providers that may be selected is made available to the member and/or legal representative (if applicable).
 Person-Centered Planning is the process by which the Case Manager (CM) works in collaboration with the member and/or their legal representative (if applicable) and others identified by the member and/or legal representative (if applicable) to develop the Person-Centered Service Plan (PCSP).
 The initial PCSP is scheduled and developed in collaboration with the member and/or their legal representative (if applicable)at a time and date convenient to them.
 Subsequent annual revisions to the PCSP are done in collaboration with Personal Attendant Agency staff, other service providers and informal supports as requested by the member and/or their legal representative (if applicable) at a time and date that is convenient to the member.
 The PCSP is developed utilizing the medical eligibility assessments (PAS and appropriate Rancho Los Amigos Scale), the Person-Centered Assessment (gathers information about the members strengths, capacities, needs, preferences, desired outcomes, health status and risk factors).
 By participating in the assessment process and having access to the support of the CM, Personal Attendant Agency staff, other professionals and informal supports, the member has the opportunity and tools to be actively engaged in the Person-Centered Service Plan development process.
 The PCSP outlines the services, type, scope, frequency and duration and responsible parties for implementing the PCSP.
 The CM documents the health care needs of the member on the PCSP.
 The UMC reviews files to ensure that services have been delivered as planned.
-The UMC reviews files using a review tool to ensure that Case Manager's have made a monthly home visit which will also be verified through EVV.
+The UMC reviews files using a review tool to ensure that Case Manager's have made a monthly contact and a minimum of a quarterly home visit.
 The State allows the use of an interim Service Plan during the transition process to allow the member to transition from a facility back to the community in their own home/apartment.
 The CM has 21 calendar days to develop a more detailed Person-Centered Service Plan.

 d.
 Service Plan Development Process.
-In four pages or less, describe the process that is used to develop the participant-centered service plan, including: (a) who develops the plan, who participates in the process, and the timing of the plan; (b) the types of assessments that are conducted to support the service plan development process, including securing information about participant needs, preferences and goals, and health status; (c) how the participant is informed of the services that are available under the waiver; (d) how the plan development process ensures that the service plan addresses participant goals, needs (including health care needs), and preferences; (e) how waiver and other services are coordinated; (f) how the plan development process provides for the assignment of responsibilities to implement and monitor the plan; and, (g) how and when the plan is updated, including when the participant's needs change.
-State laws, regulations, and policies cited that affect the service plan development process are available to CMS upon request through the Medicaid agency or the operating agency (if applicable):
+In four pages or less, describe the process that is used to develop the participant-centered service plan, including: (a) who develops the plan, who participates in the process, and the timing of the plan; (b) the types of assessments that are conducted to support the service plan development process, including securing information about participant needs, preferences and goals, and health status; (c) how the participant is informed of the services that are available under the waiver; (d) how the plan development process ensures that the service plan addresses participant goals, needs (including health care needs), and preferences; (e) how waiver and other services are coordinated;